+- Where will the activity be carried out?

+- What are the potential risks?

+- Who may be at risk?

 - Will the group be mixed?

 - What will the age range be?

 - Are there special needs within the group?

 - How do you control the risk?

 - What actions need to be carried out to do this?

+- Is a First aider present?
+A qualified

+First Aider with a First Aid kit must be

+present for all activities

-How will children be supervised?
+- How will children be supervised?

 Children should be properly supervised at all times, always with a satisfactory ratio of coaches and volunteers to children